c-downey-1/digitalgarden/_notes/Some learnings I had from reading some journals from around 5 years ago.md

 I noted in the entry that the main problematic desire was about *appearance* of intelligence.
 I felt that this drive, "highlights the fact I find it difficult not to care about other people's impressions of me."
 I think I'll continue to optimize towards not caring about *most* other people's impressions of me, but be honest with myself that this is not something easy for any human to do.

-I also think the desire to *be* intelligent is silly, and [I mostly agree with Scott Alexander on this point.](https://slatestarcodex.com/2015/01/31/the-parable-of-the-talents/) After all, intelligence is mostly already baked in and there is no particular reason to think intelligence influences the value or dignity of any human.
-But it is easier to think a desire is silly than to expel the silly desire.
+I also think the desire to *be* intelligent is silly—[I mostly agree with Scott Alexander on this point.](https://slatestarcodex.com/2015/01/31/the-parable-of-the-talents/) After all, intelligence is mostly already baked in and there is no particular reason to think intelligence influences the value or dignity of any human. *But* it is easier to think a desire is silly than to expel the silly desire.